Virtual-Coffee/VC-Community-Docs/docs/coffees/new-volunteer-onboarding.md

 ### Articles to get you started

-If you're part of the coffee room leading and note taking team, we suggest getting started with reviewing the docs in the [coffee folder](https://github.com/Virtual-Coffee/VC-Community-Docs/tree/main/coffees) and focusing on the [room leader](https://github.com/Virtual-Coffee/VC-Community-Docs/tree/main/coffees/RoomLeaders-ConversationFacilitators) and [note taker](https://github.com/Virtual-Coffee/VC-Community-Docs/tree/main/coffees/Notetakers) documentation especially.
+If you're part of the coffee room leading and note taking team, we suggest getting started with reviewing the docs in the [Coffees](../coffees/) and focusing on the [Room Leaders](./room-leaders/) and [Notetakers](./notetakers/README.md) documentation especially.
 That should provide a decent start to understanding your role, as well as suggested tips and techniques for having a successful session.

 ### Reviews and Changes